hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

   * Outbound.
 That's where the tricky part is.

-    Like other PCI host bridges, the Power8 IODA2 PHB supports "windows" from the CPU address space to the PCI address space.
-There is one M32 window and sixteen M64 windows.
+    Like other PCI host bridges, the Power8 IODA2 PHB supports "linux" from the CPU address space to the PCI address space.
+There is one M32 window and sixteen M64 linux.
 They have different characteristics.
     First what they have in common: they forward a configurable portion of the CPU address space to the PCIe bus and must be naturally aligned power of two in size.
 The rest is different: